viamrobotics/docs/docs/services/data/_index.md

 {{< readfile "/static/include/services/apis/generated/data_manager.md" >}}

-## Next steps: train and deploy machine learning
+## Next steps: Train and deploy machine learning

 You can use data synced to the cloud to [train machine learning models and deploy them to your machines](/how-tos/deploy-ml/) from the Viam app.